basir/learn-react/project-a1-intro-to-jsx/README.md

 , Passing a Variable to ReactDOM.render()
 , The Virtual DOM

-If you are not familier with them download Learn React eBook from (https://codingwithbasir.com/learn-react)
+If you are not familiar with them download Learn React eBook from (https://codingwithbasir.com/learn-react)

 ## Project Title: Visit Card